← All guides·Test Preparation·6 min read

 After each practice session, go through every question — not just the ones you got wrong.
 For questions you got right, confirm that you got them right for the right reason and not by lucky elimination.
 For questions you got wrong, understand specifically why — was it a calculation error, a misread question, a Cannot Say error, or a genuine gap in understanding?

 Patterns in your errors are far more valuable than raw scores.
-If you consistently miss percentage questions, practise percentages.
-If you consistently mark True when the answer is Cannot Say, practise the discipline of strict source-based reading.
+If you consistently miss percentage questions, practice percentages.
+If you consistently mark True when the answer is Cannot Say, practice the discipline of strict source-based reading.

 Read the questions carefully — especially the SJT